Niagara WSAC provides efficient and reliable cooling in US municipal wastewater plant

 The raw wastewater is pumped up to the treatment plant from one of the tunnels, 300 ft below ground, built to act as buffers during periods with heavy loads.
 The pumps are controlled by variable frequency drives (VFDs) placed in an underground space.
 The VFDs develop substantial amounts of heat and require liquid cooling to operate.

-For the last four decades the plant has used two Alfa Laval Niagara wet surface air coolers (WSAC), placed at ground level, to cool the water/glycol mixture used for cooling the VFDs.
+For the last four decades the plant has used two Alfa Laval wet surface air coolers (WSAC), placed at ground level, to cool the water/glycol mixture used for cooling the VFDs.
 The WSAC units have operated very reliably and required minimal maintenance.

 While planning a revamp of the pumping system, the customer investigated the possibilities to upgrade the VFD cooling system.
-The list of requirements on performance, operating reliability, compliance with plant standards, personnel safety, etc. was long, and Alfa Laval Niagara was the only company that could fulfil them.
+The list of requirements on performance, operating reliability, compliance with plant standards, personnel safety, etc. was long, and Alfa Laval was the only company that could fulfil them.

-Alfa Laval Niagara Wet Surface Air Coolers (WSAC®) are custom built, closed-loop cooling and condensing systems that combine high performance, low operating costs, compact size and reliable operation.
+Alfa Laval Wet Surface Air Coolers (WSAC®) are custom built, closed-loop cooling and condensing systems that combine high performance, low operating costs, compact size and reliable operation.

 - Higher thermal performance